 Frequently Asked Questions

-GraphQL Mesh allows you to build an executable GraphQL schema from multiple data sources, including REST APIs, databases, and other GraphQL services.
-It aggregates data seamlessly, offers flexibility through resolvers and transformations, and does not require a centralized gateway.
-This modularity enhances maintainability and enables easy integration of new sources.
-Read more.
+GraphQL Mesh is a framework that allows you to build an executable GraphQL schema from multiple data sources, including REST APIs, databases, gRPC, and other GraphQL services.
+It aggregates data seamlessly, enabling you to create a cohesive schema without tightly coupling your services.
+Mesh provides flexibility through resolvers, transformations, and plugins, allowing you to customize and extend your schema as needed.
+Source

-What is Apollo Federation and how does it enable decentralized development?
+What is Apollo Federation and what are its benefits?

 What is Content Federation and how does Hygraph implement it?